Corruption in Italy: Land administration

 There is a degree of corruption in Italian land administration.
 Over half of citizens think that officials issuing building permits commit bribery and abuse of power.

 Tax system

 The tax system lacks transparency and involves considerable bribery.
 Most firms view the tax rates as problematic.

 Customs service

 There is a degree of corruption in the customs system.

 Financial sector

 The Bancopoli scandal of 2005–6 involved stock manipulation and insider trading.
-Antonio Fazio, head of Italy's central bank, gave unfair advantage to Banca Popolare Italiana (BPI) in its struggle against the Dutch bank ABN AMRO for control of Banca Antonveneta.
+Antonio Fazio, head of Italy's central bank, gave an unfair advantage to Banca Popolare Italiana (BPI) in its struggle against the Dutch bank ABN AMRO for control of Banca Antonveneta.
 Fazio and other figures in the banking community were ultimately forced to resign, while the managing director of BPI was arrested and the bank's entire board of directors came under investigation.

+Fazio was forced to resign and BPI Managing Director, Gianpiero Fiorani, was arrested on several charges in connection with the attempted takeover, having been accused of using illegal procedures.
+Giovanni Consorte, head of the Italian insurance company Unipol, was also forced to resign due to implications that he was connected with the Antonveneta scheme and another attempted takeover of the Italian Banca Nazionale del Lavoro (BNL).
+Ultimately, ABN AMRO gained control of Antonveneta and the French BNP Paribas attained control of BNL.

 Sports

 In 2006, police investigators revealed that the managers of major Italian football clubs had been colluding with friendly referees to rig games.
+This sports scandal, called Calciopoli ([kalˈtʃɔːpoli]), involved the top professional association football league Serie A and to a lesser extent Serie B. Involving various clubs and numerous executives, both from the same clubs and from the main Italian football bodies (Italian Referee Association (AIA) FIGC, and LNP), as well as some referees and referee assistants, the scandal was uncovered in May 2006, when several telephone tappings showed relations between clubs' executives and referee organizations during the football seasons of 2004–05 and 2005–06, being accused of selecting favourable referees.
+This implicated league champions Juventus and several other clubs, including Fiorentina, Lazio, AC Milan, and Reggina.
+In July 2006, Juventus was stripped of the 2004–05 Serie A title, which was left unassigned, and was downgraded to last place in the 2005–06 Serie A, as the title was subsequently awarded to Inter Milan, and relegated to Serie B.